Profile information

 At the same time, support is also needed with the kitchen.
 So, cooking is definitely a plus!

-Moving out of the renovation phase, I would also like to start making use of the land inside and around the monastery, growing one’s own food, planting trees, flowers and giving a form to the surroundings (which could also translate to planting, digging, weeding, watering, composting).
+Moving out of the renovation phase, we have now also started making use of the land inside and around the monastery, growing one’s own food, planting trees, flowers and giving a form to the surroundings (which could also translate to planting, digging, weeding, watering, composting).

 Languages spoken